navisuie/airbnb-price/jlorenz2_front_end_developer_2/README.txt

 Contributions Week 1:
 ---------------------

-The following files are the main UI / Frontend components built using a standard DHTML tech stack.
+The following files written by me are the main UI / Frontend components built using a standard DHTML tech stack.
 The UI is built using Bootstrap, jQuery, and vanilla Javascript.
 The relevant libraries are included in src/frontend/dependencies.

 - src/frontend/index.html